opengisci/opengisci.github.io/_posts/2023-09-28-gee-open-giscience.md

 1. Rmarkdown walkthrough of the analysis in Hanley et al (2003): [Learn-GEE](https://github.com/opengisci/Learn-GEE)

-## Save for future date
-1. choice of papers with further context and motivation for open GIScience
-  - Nelson, T. A., Goodchild, M. F., & Wright, D. J. (2022).
-Accelerating ethics, empathy, and equity in geographic information science.
-Proceedings of the National Academy of Sciences of the United States of America, 119(19). https://doi.org/10.1073/pnas.2119967119
-  - Rey, S. J. (2022).
-Big Code.
-Geographical Analysis, 1–14. https://doi.org/10.1111/gean.12330

 ## Key Ideas and Concepts

 - Correlation statistics may be based on normal continuous data (Parametric), using Pearson's *R*, or based on ordinal ranked data (Nonparametric) using Spearman's *Rho*.
 The resulting *R* or *Rho* range from `-1` to `1` where: